The planetary nebula Abell 48 and its [WN] nucleus: A Survey of [WN] Central Stars

-Recently, MC12 serendipitously discovered a helium-rich [WN3] central star in the bona fide PN IC~4663.
-At an assumed distance of 3.5 kpc, the $V$ = 16.9 mag central star was estimated to have a temperature of 140 $\pm$ 20kK, and a luminosity of 4000$L_{\odot}$, quite typical of a central star nearing the knee in its evolutionary track.
-The properties of the surrounding elliptical PN are also rather typical.
-The nebula is of high-excitation with a measured expansion velocity, $v_{\rm exp}$ = 30 \kms, leading to a dynamical age of 4900 years.
-The star itself is rather weak-lined and is likely close to its evolutionary transformation into a O(He) star (MC12).
-The surface chemistry is dominated by helium, with a modest amount of nitrogen (only about a quarter that of Abell~48), no sign of hydrogen, and relatively low oxygen abundance.

 Figure~\ref{WNMontage} presents a montage of the three confirmed Galactic PNe with [WN] and [WN/WC] stars, along with the two PNe surrounding O(He) stars, K~1-27 and LoTr~4, included as a morphological comparison.
-Table~\ref{comp_parameters} compares the fundamental observed and derived properties of Abell~48, IC~4663, and PB~8, and their central stars.
-All three nebulae are middle-aged, with PB~8 being the smallest object with the highest \ha\ surface brightness.
+Table~\ref{comp_parameters} compares the fundamental properties of Abell~48, IC~4663, and PB~8, and their CSPNe.
+All three PNe are middle-aged, with PB~8 being the smallest object with the highest \ha\ surface brightness.
+These values are corrected for reddening, and are derived from the dimensions given in Tylenda et al. (2003).
 None of these PNe are particularly luminous, as their absolute $\lambda$5007 magnitudes are 2.6 to 3.8 magnitudes below the bright cut-off of the PN luminosity function (e.g. Ciardullo 2010).
 Furthermore, the fact that none of these nebulae are particularly young leads to the question: what are their progenitors?